-Device drivers provided with the evaluation board support package include:
+Device drivers provided with the reference board support package include:

 - Asynchronous

 - Ethernet

 - I2C

+- Keyboard/mouse

 Examples and references are provided where appropriate.
 Users should also refer to the samples/thread0.c file for driver installation examples.
 Source code for each of the drivers is included in subdirectories under the samples directory.